5G MEC Computation Handoff for Mobile Augmented Reality: Simulation

 \subsection{Transmission Performance}

 \textbf{Improvement: }\autoref{fig:delay} and \autoref{fig:jitter} illustrate the cumulative distributions of UE experienced delay and jitter for all packets from UEs.
 We note that since the UE experienced delay distributions are very broad, we use a robust median-absolute deviation~(MAD) version of jitter.
 As shown, \textit{Comp-HO} improves the UE experienced delay with considerable improvements at the tail of the distribution.
-While, for jitter, \textit{Comp-HO} essentially smooths out the distribution, thus removing the large bifurcation seen in the other algorithms. \textit{Comp-HO} does this by better distributing the UEs across MECs and thus avoiding the issue of lucky UEs that happen to be in the areas with fewer competitors for channel and MEC resources.
+While, for jitter, \textit{Comp-HO} essentially smooths out the distribution, thus removing the large bifurcation seen in the other algorithms. \textit{Comp-HO} does this by better distributing the UEs across MECs and thus avoiding the dichotomy of ``lucky'' UE that happen to be in the areas with fewer competitors for channel and MEC resources. \autoref{fig:process} further supports this by showing that with \textit{Comp-HO} the MEC servers actually process more packets.
+Numerically, the mean UE experienced delay for \textit{Comp-HO} is 348\,ms compared to 1534\,ms, 1703\,ms, and 1667\,ms for \textit{A2-A4-RSRQ}, \textit{A3-RSRP}, and \textit{NoHO}, respectively.

-\autoref{fig:speed-pkt} and \autoref{fig:fps-pkt} further support this conclusion by showing that with \textit{Comp-HO} the MEC servers actually process more packets.
-Relatedly, the throughput performances in \autoref{fig:throughput} show that with \textit{Comp-HO} the UEs receive more processed packets (than the benchmarks) despite actually sending slightly fewer packets to be processed (than the benchmarks).
-The UEs with Comp-HO send slightly fewer packets packets because of a higher HO rate, which we discuss further in the next section.

-To concentrate on the majority of the performance, in the rest of the paper we calculate the mean values excluding the effect of the outliers\footnote{An outlier is more than one standard deviation from the overall mean}.
-Overall, \textit{Comp-HO} outperforms the benchamark algorithms with improvements in mean UE experienced delay of 73\%-80\% and downlink throughput of 3\%-5\%. \autoref{table:improvements} summarizes the numerical results of UE experienced delay, downlink/uplink throughput, and MEC processed packets.